joelstrohmeier/website/src/colophon.md

 ## Purpose and aim of the website

 My aim for this website is to provide uncomplicated and helpful information / ideas on the topics of accessibility and inclusion.
-I purposefully avoid overly technical or polemical content.
+I purposefully (try to) avoid overly technical or polemical content.
 One of the key reasons for this is I remember what it was like when I first attempted to learn about: accessibility, inclusion and, in particular, front-end development.
-While some stood out as leading in simplifying such topics (<a href="https://css-tricks.com/">CSS Tricks</a>, for example), many, despite what I suspect were their best efforts, still assumed far too much prior knowledge.
+While some writers stood out as leading in simplifying such topics (<a href="https://css-tricks.com/">CSS Tricks</a>, for example), many, despite what I suspect were their best efforts, still assumed far too much prior knowledge.

 ## How I built this website

-I have hand coded everything in this current website (hence its humble appearance).
+I hand coded everything in this current website (one of the reasons for its humble appearance).

-I use the (excellent) <a href="https://www.11ty.dev/">Eleventy static site generator</a> to house everything.
+I website is built atop the (excellent) <a href="https://www.11ty.dev/">Eleventy static site generator</a>.

 Credit to Erik Kroes for his accessible focus indicator style (Oreo) which I have used in the stylesheet for this website.